 - Serving as local community liaisons.
 CBP’s Community Liaison Program provides stakeholders with a designated point of contact at their local CBP location, helping to expand the agency’s relationships in all of our local areas.

-- DHS Tribal Resource Guide highlights DHS resources available to tribal nations and includes summaries and information regarding training, publications, guidance, alerts, newsletters, programs, and services available to tribal nations from across DHS.
+The DHS Tribal Resource Guide highlights DHS resources available to tribal nations to keep our nation safe and secure.
+This document summarizes and provides links to training, publications, guidance, alerts, newsletters, programs, and services available from across the Department to federally-recognized tribal nations.

-- Federal Law Enforcement Training Center provides tuition-free and low cost training to state, local, tribal, and territorial law enforcement.
+The Federal Law Enforcement Training Center provides tuition-free and low cost training to state, local, tribal, and territorial law enforcement.
 Programs are conducted across the United States and are normally hosted by a local law enforcement agency.
-Training is also conducted at FLETC facilities located in Glynco (Brunswick), Ga.; Artesia, N.M.; Charleston, S.C. and Cheltenham, Md.
+Training is also conducted at FLETC facilities located in Glynco (Brunswick), Ga., Artesia, N.M., Charleston, S.C. and Cheltenham, Md.

 The Homeland Security Grant Program (HSGP) plays an important role in the implementation of the National Preparedness System by supporting the building, sustainment, and delivery of core capabilities essential to achieving the National Preparedness Goal of a secure and resilient Nation.
 The building, sustainment, and delivery of these core capabilities are not exclusive to any single level of government, organization, or community, but rather, require the combined effort of the whole community.
 The HSGP supports core capabilities across the five mission areas of Prevention, Protection, Mitigation, Response, and Recovery based on allowable costs.
 HSGP is comprised of three interconnected grant programs: State Homeland Security Program, Urban Areas Security Initiative and Operation Stonegarden.
 Together, these grant programs fund a range of preparedness activities, including planning, organization, equipment purchase, training, exercises, and management, and administration.